bsdimp/freebsd-git-docs/vendor.md

 ```
 ### Update the Sources in the Vendor Branch

-I have my copy of NetBSD checked out from their github mirror in
+I have my copy of NetBSD checked out from their GitHub mirror in
 `~/git/NetBSD`, so I'll update from there: Note that "upstream" might
 have added or removed files, so we want to make sure deletions are
 propagated as well. rsync(1) is commonly installed, so I'll use that.